getsentry/rfcs/text/0143-sdk-fail-safe-mode.md

 #### Cons <a name="option-a2-cons"></a>

 1. It doesn't work for SDK init crashes.
-2. It only works for single tenants or self-hosted.
+2. It doesn't only works for single tenants or self-hosted.
 3. It runs on the server, so it's delayed, and we need extra functionality to communicate the failing SDK info to the SDKs.
 4. It doesn't work offline.